Shelob9/headless-mode/readme.txt

 If you have general questions, use the forum here or hit us up on Twitter @benUNC @jasonbahl @josh412

 == Changelog ==
+= 0.3.0
+* adds a filter named headless_mode_will_redirect so that individual requests can make it through to WP if needed.
+* fixed an issue with new installs showing a white screen for users not logged in, until a constant is set.
+* 27 additional non-refundable points for Josh starting a new job since the last release.
+* 37 points for Jason also starting a new job.
+Jason's additional points are for lack of hair, and totally arbitrary.
+* I feel like more of you should be donating.
+Just saying. https://benlikes.us/donate

 = 0.2.0 =
 * adds a filter for headless_mode_disable_front_end so that access to the front end can be granted on a per-user basis.
 * tested up to WordPress 5.5